woodruffw/ff2mpv/README.md

 ## License

-The source code in this repository is licensed under the MIT license.
+The source code in this repository is licensed under a *modified* MIT License.

 The icons in this repository are licensed by the MPV team under GNU LGPL, version 2.1.